Updated: Apr 15

 The History of the Yellow-rumped Warbler

-The Myrtle Warbler and Audubon's Warbler were previously considered two species.
+The Myrtle Warbler and the Audubon's Warbler were previously considered two species.
 If you did not know that, you might have been born after 1973 (raises hand).
 The two "species" were lumped into the "Yellow-rumped Warbler."
 Some people, such as Kenn Kaufman, hated this move by the AOS (previously AOU).
-Kaufman called the Yellow-rumped Warbler-name "bland" and "unflattering."
+Kaufman called the Yellow-rumped Warbler name "bland" and "unflattering."
 I say this to Kenn Kaufman: you bite your tongue, Kenn Kaufman!
 Any bird that has "rump" in its name has a great bird name.
 Without "yellow-rumped," we might not have the affectionate nickname "Butterbutt."
 And certainly, it is a much better name than a bird being described using a surname like Cassin's, Baird's, or some other flowery tart (that's called throwing shade at the Duke of Rivoli - long live the Magnificent Hummingbird).